mdlincoln/mdlincoln.github.io/_posts/2016-04-07-exploring-depictions-of-amsterdam-with-palladio.md

 ## Checking our data

-The data view shows the fields (i.e. columns) from our spreadsheet, and also shows what typoe of variable Palladio has guessed our data are supposed to be.
+The data view shows the fields (i.e. columns) from our spreadsheet, and also shows what type of variable Palladio has guessed our data are supposed to be.
 We've got a few text fields here, as well as date fields, and a special "url" field (we'll see what that does in a moment!)

 Palladio tries to check for some simple irregularities in our data, like odd characters, and it's highlighted those fields with a red dot.
 We can ignore these dots for now, as all those characters (like commas or dashes in the _title_ field) are there on purpose.

 We also have the option to set the Data Type of this field.
-Normally Palladio will recognize this automatically, but in some cases, we'll find that we need to manually set a field to "Date" when palladio thinks it is only a "Number"
+Normally Palladio will recognize this automatically, but in some cases, we'll find that we need to manually set a field to "Date" when Palladio thinks it is only a "Number"

 ## Let's pull up a gallery!